Surviving a Move in the Summer Heat

 Heat stroke and heat exhaustion are both the result of the body’s inability to effectively cool itself when exposed to high temperatures or extended physical labor.
 Tolerance levels vary for each person, so the same conditions will affect people in different ways.

 Dr. Carolyn Dean is a nutrition and diet expert and author of The Complete Natural Guide to Women’s Health.
-She offers additional information on the dangers of heat exhaustion and heat stroke.
+She offers says look out for the heat exhaustion and heat stroke.
+Symptoms include:

 - Flushed skin